A Framework for Thinking About Local Search Campaigns

-Do your keyword research, figure out which phrases you want to target, claim your Google and Yahoo local listings with proper categories, submit to infoUSA, Localeze, and Acxiom (via Universal Business Listing).
+Do your keyword research, figure out which phrases you want to target, claim your Google and Yahoo local listings with proper categories, submit to Infogroup, Localeze, and Acxiom (via Moz Local).
 That covers 90% of your bases.
 This basic process for one location shouldn’t take more than a few hours.
 Obviously ongoing optimization, particularly in competitive niches, requires expertise and more diligence, but think of the ‘claiming your listing’ and submission process as an analog for researching keywords and writing your ads.

 – Your business title is analogous to your ad headline.

 Even if it doesn’t affect ranking, matching Business Title keywords to what searchers are looking for means they get bolded and increase your clickthrough rate.
 Kind of like (actually just like) an ad headline.
 And because it’s bad form to try to stuff too many keywords into your title, a good rule of thumb might be to limit any additional keywords to 25 characters.

 – The opportunity for robust analytics and A/B testing is comparable to paid search campaigns.

 Martin Beijk’s amazing Local Analytics technique makes it possible to monitor clickthroughs from the 10-pack to your website.
 Add in the concept of tracking phone numbers and you’ve got yourself a fully-trackable campaign.